Add Snippet

 • Eat breakfast

-• Carbohydrates (whole wheat is great)
+• Carbohydrates (whole grain is great)

 • Fruit